WeMakeMachines/loomse/README.md

-# Loom Story Engine 0.4.0
+# Loom Story Engine 0.4.1
 *Interactive storytelling for the modern web*

+## What is Loom?

+Loom is an open-source application built in JavaScript, HTML5 and CSS3.
+With Loom, content creators can tell interactive stories over the modern web.
+Create your script in Loom, tell multiple tales.

 ## Dependencies

-Developing Loom requires npm, babel (for compiling ES6), sass and rollup for building.
+Developing within the Loom framework requires npm, babel (for compiling ES6), sass and rollup for building.

-A bult Loom project has no external dependencies.
+Unless your extensions request it, a bult Loom project has no external dependencies.

 ## Installation